vent555/homework/README.md

 # Task 4
-## Create and deploy your own service.
+## Create your own service.
 * the service should receive `JSON` object and return a string decorated with your favorite emoji in the following manner:
 💀evilmartian💀evilmartian💀evilmartian💀

+# Task 5
+## Create an ansible playbook that deploys the service to the VM